 If you relate to this story about navigating midlife, please sign up for the Midlife Globetrotter newsletter.
 Once a month I'll send a personal update with midlife stories, living well resources, & travel ideas and inspiration for women!Subscribe

 Of course I still love my time with my family and enjoy doing special things for them.
 Sean and I always make time for coffee together; we are lucky – we always seem to have lots to chat about.
-I love playing chess with my 17-year-old son, Nate.
+I love playing chess with my 18-year-old son, Nate.
 And as much as I want to be efficient with my time, some old habits die hard.
 I roast homemade kale chips for my boys and still call them “Hulk Chips” (as in that green guy, the Incredible Hulk).

 I think the most significant shift has been this reframe: my purpose is not just to care for and serve others.
 I deserve to make room for my needs and interests – and I do.
-So while the family eat Hulk chips, I flip through travel brochures and dream of the next place I hope to visit without them.
+So while the family eat Hulk chips, I flip through travel brochures and dream of the next place I want to visit – without them.